 Be aware that I will not compensate you in any way whatsoever if you (or anyone else) suffer any loss, inconvenience, or damage because of, or while, making use of the information provided on this site.
 If you want my professional opinion on any matter, including topics discussed on this site, please contact me to discuss the matter further.

-Although I have been a guest with the QD sub-committee within OSAC and involved in various other NIST activities, the views expressed here (to the extent that any have been expressed) are mine alone.
+Unless indicated in the text, the information provided on this site DOES NOT reflect the official thoughts, position, policies, standards, methods, intentions, plans, strategies or beliefs of my employer (past or present, including the Canada Border Services Agency, the Royal Canadian Mounted Police, or generally the Government of Canada), the Canadian Society of Forensic Science, or any other agency, body or organization with which I am or have been associated.
+For example, although I have been a guest with the QD sub-committee within OSAC and involved in various other NIST activities, the views expressed here (to the extent that any are expressed) are mine alone.
 They are not those of any organization, group, entity or agency.
 They are not necessarily shared by anyone within (or outside) of NIST, OSAC, any specific SAC, any OSAC Task Group, any OSAC Resource Committee, the Government of Canada, the Canada Border Services Agency, etc., etc.

 Legal Advice — Not from me

-I am not a lawyer and I do not provide legal advice of any kind whatsoever.
+I (Brent Ostrum) am not a lawyer and I do not provide legal advice of any kind whatsoever.
 If you need legal advice, please contact the lawyer of your choice but, whatever else you may do, please do not act upon any of my comments or take them to be legal advice.
 They are not!

 Thanks very much.